influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-OK, that is the meat of the handler implementation but we are still missing a few methods.
+Even though we have implemented the majority of the handler implementation, there are still a few missing methods.
-Specifically the methods around batching and snapshot/restores are missing, but since we don't need them we will just given them trivial implementations.
+Specifically, the methods around batching and snapshot/restores are missing, but, since we don't need them, we will just give them trivial implementations:

 ```go
 // Create a snapshot of the running state of the process.